-Behavioral interview questions are interview questions that concentrate on whether in the past; you have handled different job scenarios and demonstrated your temperament, talents, personality, and skill.
+Behavioral interview questions are interview questions that focus on whether in the past, you have handled different job scenarios that demonstrate your temperament, talent, personality, and skillset - needed for the job you are interviewing for.

 Such questions provide an interviewer, ample understanding about how you would act if a particular similar scenario occurred; the rationale is that your previous experience will indicate potential performance.